-Respondent admits to committing three acts of professional misconduct.
+Respondent admits to violations of three specific provisions of the State Bar Act and the Rules of Professional Conduct.
 Standard 1.6 (a) requires that where a Respondent acknowledges two or more acts of misconduct, and different sanctions are prescribed by the standards that apply to those acts, the sanction imposed shall be the more or most severe prescribed in the applicable standards.

-The most severe sanction applicable to Respondent's misconduct is found in standard 2.2(b) which applies to Respondent's violation of the Rules of Professional Conduct, rule 4-100(A).
+The most severe sanction applicable to Respondent's misconduct is found in standard 2.2(b), which applies to Respondent's violation of Rules of Professional Conduct, rule 4-100(A).